dasariramacharan/daily-coding/Design-Patterns.md

     Handle faults that might take a variable amount of time to recover from, when connecting to a remote service or resource.
     This can improve the stability and resiliency of an application.

-5. Backends for Frontends
-      Create separate backend services to be consumed by specific frontend applications or interfaces.

 Availability patterns

 1. Health Endpoint Monitoring pattern